siphu/smart-banner.js/README.md

 # smart-banner.js
 Simple Smart Banner script to redirect app to either the application (if installed) or the store.

-## smart-banner vs smart-banner.set-timeout
-`smart-banner.js` and `smart-banner.set-timeout.js` will do the same thing.
-1 uses `Worker` for threading, and the other uses `setTimeout`.

 ## Usage
 ```javascript
     SmartBanner({